qLSLab/microFIM/README.md

 In particular:
 * Step 1: **importing and filtering taxa table** - in the first phase you can filter your taxa table using the metadata file (via #SampleID column).
 If you want to run microFIM on your taxa table without filtering, go to the next step.
-The script to filter is [script_0_filtertable.py](script_0_filtertable.py).
+The script to filter is [script_1_filtertable.py](script_1_filtertable.py).

 * Step 2: **conversion into a transactional dataset** - taxa table (CSV) must be converted in a transactional file (see the previous description for details).
-The script to convert it [script_1_tableconversion.py](script_1_tableconversion.py).
+The script to convert it [script_2_tableconversion.py](script_2_tableconversion.py).

 * Step 3: **patterns extraction** - microFIM extract patterns from the transactional file (see previous step).
-To run [script_2_microfimcalculation.py](script_2_microfimcalculation.py), files with parameters must be given as input, you can find examples to be filled in [template_inputs](template_inputs).
+To run [script_3_microfimcalculation.py](script_3_microfimcalculation.py), files with parameters must be given as input, you can find examples to be filled in [template_inputs](template_inputs).
 The parameters to be filled are:
    * minimum support;
    * minimum length;
    * maximum length.
 We recomment to keep the option *report = [asS* in order to correctly used our scripts.

 * Step 4: **integration of additional interest measures** - microFIM provides additional interest metrics to evaluate patterns, in particular all-Confidence is added.
 However, other metrics can be added.
 For each pattern, the value of the interes measure is added in a separate column, in order to guarantee further analysis and filtering steps.
-The script to calculate additional interest measures is [script_3_additionalmeasures.py](script_3_additionalmeasures.py).
+The script to calculate additional interest measures is [script_4_additionalmeasures.py](script_4_additionalmeasures.py).

 * Step 5: **creation of the pattern table** - similar to a taxa table, the pattern table describe the presence-absence of a pattern in the samples analysed.
 A CSV file is obtained.
-The script to obtain the pattern table is [script_4_generatepatterntable.py](script_4_generatepatterntable.py).
+The script to obtain the pattern table is [script_5_generatepatterntable.py](script_5_generatepatterntable.py).

 * Step 6: **visualization of results** - from the pattern table, plot can be obtained.
 In particular, bar plot, scatter plot and heatmap are available.
 The standard output is SVG and HTML format.
-The script to generate visualizations is [script_5_generateplots.py](script_5_generateplots.py).
+The script to generate visualizations is [script_6_generateplots.py](script_6_generateplots.py).

 ## Cite us
 Link

 ## References
 <a id="1">[1]</a>
+<a id="2">[2]</a>
+<a id="1">[3]</a>
 Gonzalez, A., Navas-Molina, J. A., Kosciolek, T., McDonald, D., Vázquez-Baeza, Y., Ackermann, G., ... & Knight, R. (2018).
 Qiita: rapid, web-enabled microbiome meta-analysis.
 Nature methods, 15(10), 796-798. \
-<a id="2">[2]</a>
+<a id="2">[4]</a>
 Bolyen, E., Rideout, J. R., Dillon, M. R., Bokulich, N. A., Abnet, C. C., Al-Ghalith, G. A., ... & Caporaso, J. G. (2019).
 Reproducible, interactive, scalable and extensible microbiome data science using QIIME 2.
 Nature biotechnology, 37(8), 852-857. \
-<a id="3">[3]</a>
+<a id="3">[5]</a>
 Vangay, P., Hillmann, B. M., & Knights, D. (2019).
 Microbiome Learning Repo (ML Repo): A public repository of microbiome regression and classification tasks.
 Gigascience, 8(5), giz042.